Transforming H&E images into IHC: A Variance-Penalized GAN for Precision Oncology: Discussion

 \subsection{High-Fidelity Translation of HER2-Positive (IHC 3+) Images}

 HER2-positive tumors, marked by strong circumferential membrane staining, present high morphological heterogeneity that has historically confounded generative models.
 While prior models such as pix2pix and pyramid pix2pix achieved reasonable performance on low-expression IHC classes (0/1+/2+), they consistently failed to generate realistic IHC 3+ images, a shortcoming with direct clinical implications.
 By incorporating a variance-based penalty that directly targets the model’s tendency toward oversimplified outputs, our method achieves substantial gains in PSNR and SSIM for IHC 3+ cases.
-Specifically, PSNR improved by over 9\% and SSIM by nearly 20\% relative to pyramid pix2pix, reflecting enhanced pixel-level fidelity and structural coherence.
-Crucially, the decrease in Fréchet Inception Distance (FID) for IHC 3+, a metric sensitive to perceptual realism and distributional alignment, demonstrates that our model not only improves quantitative performance but also generates images with higher diagnostic plausibility.
-As shown in Fig. \ref{fig:comparison}, our method consistently produces more diverse and representative images across different classes of input, particularly in comparison to baseline methods such as pix2pix and pyramid pix2pix.
+Crucially, the 33\% decrease in Fréchet Inception Distance (FID) for IHC 3+ against the state of the art methods, a metric sensitive to perceptual realism and distributional alignment, demonstrates that our model not only improves quantitative performance but also generates images with higher diagnostic plausibility.
+As shown in Figure \ref{fig:comparison2}, our method consistently produces more diverse and representative images across different classes of input, particularly in comparison to baseline methods such as pix2pix and pyramid pix2pix.